AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FE 7.2.2 SS Refined_State completes declaration of all of the corresponding state abstractions

 #.
-A **null** ``constituent_list`` indicates that the named abstract state has
+A **null** ``constituent_list`` indicates that the named abstract
-   no constituents.
+   state has no constituents and termed a *null_refinement*.
 The state abstraction does not represent any actual state at all.
 [This feature may be useful to minimize changes to Global and Depends aspects if it is believed that a package may have some extra state in the future, or if hidden state is removed.]

    .. ifconfig:: Display_Trace_Units